nextbreakpoint/infrastructure-as-code/README.md

 ### Prepare environment

-The user must have a valid AWS account.
-Credentials must be configured according to AWS CLI documentation.

-Before you start, check you have valid credentials in file ~/.aws/credentials and remember to export your active profile:
+Before you start, you need to prepare your environment.

-    export AWS_PROFILE=default

 Prepare your environment installing Terraform and Packer.

 Install the command line tool jq required to manipulate json.

+Install the AWS command line tools.
+Follow instruction here https://aws.amazon.com/cli.

+You must have a valid AWS account.
+You can create a new account here https://aws.amazon.com.

+Configure your credentials according to AWS CLI documentation.

+Check you have valid credentials in file ~/.aws/credentials:

+    [default]
+    aws_access_key_id = ???
+    aws_secret_access_key = ???

+Export your active profile:

+    export AWS_PROFILE=default

-Create a file terraform.tfvars like this:
+Create a file config.tfvars like this:

     # AWS Account
-    account_id="???"
+    account_id="your_account"

     # Region
     aws_region="eu-west-1"